MauroAbidalCarrer/webserv/project_documentation_ressources/how_to_process_a_request.md

 > >           3.
 Wait to be able to read from the STDOUT pipe, then read the request on the STDOUT pipe.
 > >           4. ``waitpid`` the CGI with ``NOHANG`` (or kill it?).
 > >           4.
 Complete the response with any missing header field.
+>
+> If an error has been encountered, close the connexion.
+> Otherwise, if the response has been succefully sent, reset the timeout for the connection.